Learning intention

 Success criteria

-• I can recognise
+• I can recognise and draw simple shapes in objects.

 Cambridge Primary Art & Design (0067) Learning objectives